l7naive/pattern-lock/README.md

 # pattern-lock
-Awesome pattern lock for android written in kotlin.
+Awesome pattern lock view for android written in kotlin.